 The chart below illustrates how an Alpha pension builds up:

-How your pension is built up
+How Alpha pension builds up

 The cost of living adjustment is assumed to be positive for this illustration.